jbearce/new-site/readme.md

 This is the project I use to build every new site.
 I'll be slowly improving it over time, adding new features, attempting to implement new coding standards, etc.

-If you'd like to make changes to this project, I recommend checking out my [getting started guide](getting-started.md).
+For information on how to clone this repo, how to use my Gulp tasks, and more, take a look at my [contribution guide](CONTRIBUTING.md).

 ## Features

 - Clearly organized SCSS closely in line with the [SMACSS methodology](https://smacss.com/)
-- Minified & Concated JS using [Prepros](http://www.prepros.io/)
+- Minified & Concated JS, CSS, and HTML with [Gulp](http://gulpjs.com/)
 - Integration with FontAwesome
 - Drop downs that work on tablets & desktops
 - Incredible one elment hamburger-style menu icon with great animations and no images